 European politics has been reshaped in recent decades by a dual process of centralization and decentralization.
 At the same time that authority in many policy areas has shifted to the supranational level of the European Union, so national governments have given subnational regions within countries more say over the lives of their citizens.
 At the forefront of scholars who characterize this dual process as multi-level governance, Liesbet Hooghe and Gary Marks argue that its emergence in the second half of the twentieth century is a watershed in the political development of Europe.
 Hooghe and Marks explain why multi-level governance has taken place and how it shapes conflict in national and European political arenas.
 Drawing on a rich body of original research, the book is at the same time written in a clear and accessible style for undergraduates and non-experts.

 Seymour Martin Lipset and Gary Marks.
 2000.
-It Didn’t Happen Here: Why Socialism Failed in the United States? with Seymour Martin Lipset (New York: Norton), 379 pp.
+It Didn’t Happen Here: Why Socialism Failed in the United States?
+New York: Norton, 379 pp.

 Why socialism has failed to play a significant role in the United States―the most developed capitalist industrial society and hence, ostensibly, fertile ground for socialism―has been a critical question of American history and political development.
 Seymour Martin Lipset and Gary Marks “survey with subtlety and shrewd judgment the various explanations” (Wall Street Journal) for this phenomenon of American political exceptionalism.
 “Clearly written, intelligent, filled with new information” (Times Literary Supplement), this “splendidly convincing” (Michael Kazin, Georgetown University) work eschews conventional arguments about socialism’s demise to present a fuller understanding of how multiple factors―political structure, American values, immigration, and the split between the Socialist party and mainstream unions―combined to seal socialism’s fate.
 “In peak form, two master political sociologists offer a must-read synthesis.”―Theda Skocpol, Harvard University.

-Herbert Kitschelt, Peter Lange, Gary Marks, and John D. Stephens.
+Herbert Kitschelt, Peter Lange, Gary Marks, and John D. Stephens eds.
 1999.
 Continuity and Change in Contemporary Capitalism.
 Cambridge University Press: Cambridge, 527 pp.